bufbuild/docs.buf.build/docs/tour/implement-grpc-endpoints.md

 $ go mod init github.com/bufbuild/buf-tour/petstore
 ```

-Similar to the `buf.yaml` config file, the `go.mod` file tracks your code's Go dependencies.
+Similar to the [`buf.yaml`](/v1/buf-yaml) config file, the `go.mod` file tracks your code's Go
+dependencies.

 ## 11.2 Implement the Server {#implement-the-server}

-You can start implementing a simple server by creating a `server/main.go` file:
+You can start implementing a server by creating a `server/main.go` file:

 ```terminal
 $ mkdir server